MIT-Emerging-Talent/ET6-practice-code-review/collaboration/retrospective.md

 ### Suggestions for Improvement

+-Regular Motivation Boosters: Share success stories, milestones achieved, or
+shout-outs for individual contributions to keep participants motivated and appreciated.

-- Provide pre-session materials so participants can prepare in advance and use
+-Provide pre-session materials so participants can prepare in advance and use
   session time efficiently.

-- Address the gap between participants with varying levels of prior experience
-  by offering optional advanced materials or breakout sessions.